spotlightpa/poor-richard/content/about/ideas-festival.md

 ### 10am – 11:30am | Family Art Activities

 Community painting and children’s activities with the GoggleWorks Center for the Arts.
-Face painting and more!

 ### 12pm – 2pm | Meet K-Pop's Rumi & Derpy the Wildcat